-A popular tool for online publishers to attract clicks is creating lists.
-You see them everywhere: The Top 7 Reasons to Dump Your Mate or 14 Ways to Organize Your Life are great for that medium.
-Lists work online because they’re concise, easy to scan, focused and helpful.
-I use them in my online marketing.
+A popular tool for online publishers to attract clicks is making lists.
+They are everywhere: The Top 7 Reasons to Dump Your Mate or 14 Ways to Organize Your Life are great for an online blog.
+Lists work because they’re concise, easy to scan, focused and helpful.
+I use them in online marketing.
 But reading lists on the air is a waste of time.

-Typically, a radio show finds an interesting list and think they can just read it, along with their comments on each item on the list.
-The really creative shows sometimes add their own items to the list.
+Typically, a radio show finds an interesting list.
+It got their attention, so why not just read it, along with some comments on each item on the list?
+Some shows extend the topic and crowdsource additional items to add to the list.

-Then they invite listeners to call and comment.
-Even if you have funny lines, it’s still a bad idea, and it’s lazy radio.
-It’s an example of going for the Low Hanging Fruit.
+Even if there are funny lines, it’s still a bad idea.
+It’s lazy radio.
+Reading lists is an example of settling for Low Hanging Fruit.

-When that hot new list of the Top 10 Places to Live comes out in Money Magazine each year, personalities read the list and comment on each location.
+When a new list of the Top 10 Places to Live comes out in Money Magazine, personalities read the list and comment on each location.
 Nice content, but it’s not sticky.
 The conversation usually turns into taking shots at the magazine for getting the list wrong.

 And who gets the benefit?
-Money sells more magazines or gets more clicks on their website.
-Even if listeners are entertained, they quickly forget about you, even though they remember how cool it is to live in Savannah.
-They may even make a mental note to check out the list to get more details.
+Money sells more magazines or gets more clicks to their website.
+Even if listeners are entertained, they quickly forget where they heard it.
+They remember how cool it is to live in Savannah, and may even make a mental note to check out the list to get more details.
 In essence, it’s a free commercial for the magazine.

 Why would you want to transfer credit for your content the original source?

 That attention should be yours.
 Take an extra minute or two to generate an idea that shines the attention on your show.